Pandemic Homebuyers: Who Were They, and Where Did They Buy?

 This research brief employs mortgage data from the Home Mortgage Disclosure Act (HMDA) to examine the homebuying patterns of households during this unique housing market, focusing on two key dimensions:

 The few years of the pandemic and immediate post-pandemic were an unusual moment in the homebuying market.
-However, patterns during this time could have long-term implications on disparities in homeownership by race/ethnicity, income, and age (and related gaps in asset accumulation and wealth), as well as geographic differences that affect regional housing and labor markets and household budgets.
+However, patterns during this time could have long-term implications on homeownership trends by race/ethnicity, income, and age (and related gaps in asset accumulation and wealth), as well as geographic differences that affect regional housing and labor markets and household budgets.

 Key Findings